-\\ CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by CUSIP Global Services, which is managed on behalf of the American Bankers Association by S&P Global Market Intelligence.
-The CUSIP numbers listed above are being provided solely for the convenience of holders only at the time of issuance of the 2023 Bonds and neither the Authority nor the County makes any representation with respect to such numbers or undertake any responsibility for their accuracy now or at any time in the future.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2023 Bonds as a result of procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2023 Bonds.
+^{} CUSIP is a registered trademark of the American Bankers Association.
+CUSIP numbers are provided by CUSIP Global Services, which is managed on behalf of American Bankers Association by FactSet Research Systems Inc. The CUSIP numbers listed above are being provided solely for the convenience of holders only at the time of issuance of the 2025 Bonds and neither the Authority nor the County makes any representation with respect to such numbers or undertake any responsibility for their accuracy now or at any time in the future.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2025 Bonds as a result of procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2025 Bonds.

-The information which is set forth herein has been provided by The Gloucester County Improvement Authority (the "Authority"), the County of Gloucester, New Jersey (the "County"), The Depository Trust Company, New York, New York ("DTC") and by other sources which are believed to be reliable by the Authority, but the information provided by such sources is not guaranteed as to accuracy or completeness by the Authority.
+The information which is set forth herein has been provided by The Gloucester County Improvement Authority ("Authority"), the County of Gloucester, New Jersey ("County"), The Depository Trust Company, Brooklyn, New York ("DTC") and by other sources which are believed to be reliable by the Authority, but the information provided by such sources is not guaranteed as to accuracy or completeness by the Authority.
 Certain general and financial information concerning the County is contained in APPENDICES A and B to this Official Statement.
 Such information has been furnished by the County.
-The Authority has not confirmed the accuracy or completeness of information relating to the County (except in those limited instances in which the Authority has provided information to the County which the County has included in APPENDIX A) and the Authority disclaims any responsibility for the accuracy or completeness thereof (except in those limited instances in which the Authority has provided information to the County which the County has included in APPENDIX A).
+The Authority has not confirmed the accuracy or completeness of information relating to the County (except in those limited instances in which the Authority has provided information to the County which the County has included in APPENDIX A) and the Authority disclaims any responsibility for the accuracy or completeness thereof (except in those limited instances in which the Authority has provided information to the County has included in APPENDIX A).